hitechcoding/strict-form-mapper-bundle/README.md

 ## Intro

-Static analyses is of critical importance for complex applications; it allows you to catch errors quickly and changing method names is safe.
+Static analyses is of critical importance for complex applications.
+With tools like [phpstan](https://github.com/phpstan/phpstan) it allows you to catch errors quickly and changing method names is safe.

 PHP7 gave us strict files and greatly improved type declarations, bringing it closer to languages like Java.
 But if you use these new features in your entities, integrated form mapper will give you problems.